istio/istio.io/content/docs/concepts/multicluster-deployments/index.md

 ## Criteria for selecting the right topology

-When you plan your multi-mesh topology, ask yourself the following questions:
+When you plan your multicluster topology, you first need to decide if you are going to combine the clusters into a single multicluster mesh or create a federation of multiple meshes.
+Ask yourself the following questions:

 **Uniform naming**: Will your meshes have _unoform naming_.
 In case of multiple Kubernetes clusters, _uniform naming_ means that a service named `foo` in namespace `ns1` of cluster 1 has the same API and semantics as a service named `foo`